NSAPH-Data-Processing/HMS-Overview/README.md

 * [HMS_zipCodes_2020.csv](https://github.com/xiaodan-zhou/covid_wildfire/blob/master/data/HMS_zipCodes_2020.csv).

 Both CSVs consist of daily readings where the only value which appears is 5,16, or 27.
+The numbers represent the maximum smoke density value within the county/zip code for each day.

 In the repo code, HMS_county_2020.csv is used in two scripts:
 * [Utilities.R](https://github.com/xiaodan-zhou/covid_wildfire/blob/master/src/Utilities.R)